snapsinazfs/snapsinazfs/README.md

  SnapsInAZfs is also capable of running as a systemd service.

- I may make an alpha or beta release tag soon and possibly provide a pre-built release, here on github.
-This comes with what should be the obvious disclaimer that this is an alpha/beta-stage project and you should not trust important systems with it.
+ Version 1.0.0-Beta-2 has been tagged as a release on github, for testing.
+This comes with what should be the obvious disclaimer that this is a beta-stage project and you should not trust important systems with it.\
+ That said, I'm running it on my home lab as well as a non-critical production system at work, and it's behaving as expected for my use cases, so far.

  ## Project Organization